jleonard2099/LHG_Football/README.md

 **Completed.**

 ### Phase 2 ###
-This phase will start to identify these as new games, and involve these short and simple goals:
+This phase will start to identify these as new games, making improvements to the flow and logic without impacting the styling.
 **Completed.**

 ### Phase 3 ###